mugstrasbourg/WindowsAppStudio.Convert.Xamarin/README.md

 *Important*
 This is the first version: the base works (the Xamarin projects are generated), but some features aren't yet supported.

-Note:
+Notes:
-I used the [Acquaint sample of Xamarin](https://github.com/xamarinhq/app-acquaint) as a basis of the Xamarin app.
+- I used the [Acquaint sample of Xamarin](https://github.com/xamarinhq/app-acquaint) as a basis of the Xamarin app.
+- the generated Xamarin projects are using the Nnuget package of the Github project "[mugstrasbourg/waslibs.Xamarin](https://github.com/mugstrasbourg/waslibs.Xamarin).

 The Nuget package is here:
 ```